Women are equal partners in development | News Ghana

 She tasked the women to be submissive to their husbands as the Bible commanded and to ensure their responsibilities as wives and mothers were performed to ensure peace at home.

-She also encouraged the women to eat healthy meals, undergo periodic health checks, exercise regularly and also observe good rest in order to enjoy good health and live long.
+She also encouraged the women to eat healthy meals, undergo periodic health checks, exercise regularly and also observe good rest to enjoy good health and live longer.

-Rev. Isaac Newthings Agyemang, the Minister in charge of the Dome-Atomic congregation, urged the women to continue to daily live in the presence of God so as to enjoy his protection and provisions.
+Rev. Isaac Newthings Agyemang, the Minister in charge of the Dome-Atomic congregation, urged the women to continue to live daily in the presence of God to enjoy His protection and provisions.

 She urged the women to put into practice all that they learnt.